The destructive effects of food addiction

 Fasting.
 Recently, I’ve experimented with intermittent fasting (IF).

-Please note that this method isn’t for everyone and it’s more complicated for women to engage in IF because of our estrogen levels and the hormonal balance of our bodies.
+Please note that this method isn’t for everyone and it’s more complicated for women to engage in IF because of estrogen levels and the hormonal balance of the female bodies.

 This is something you will want to do much later on your journey once you’ve understood the underlying reasons to why you overeat and have regulated your self-control.